syzoekao/EpiModelCEA-presentation/HIVnegative.md

 ####Questions

+* How likely does an application meet the enrollment criteria of the PrEP-DAP?
-* Does everyone immediately initiate PrEP after enrollment?
+* Does every enrollee immediately initiate PrEP after enrollment?

 ##<div id="PDAPrecertify">PrEP-DAP recertification</div>